 Undergraduate opportunities include directed research projects and (for credit or volunteer) internships.
 Interns enrolled in ANTH 498 or ANTH 499 earn academic credits and contribute to scientific research while gaining valuable experience working with archaeological materials

-Tushingham, Shannon, and Robert L. Bettinger (n.d.)
-Expansive and Intensive Territorialism in Hunter-Gatherer Storage Economies.
+Tushingham, Shannon, and Robert L. Bettinger (2018) Storage Defense: Expansive and Intensive Territorialism in Hunter-Gatherer Delayed Return Economies.
 Quaternary International.
-Revisions in progress.
+In Press.

 Tushingham, Shannon, Tiffany Fulkerson, and Katheryn Hill (2017) The Peer Review Gap: A Longitudinal Case Study of Gendered Publishing and Occupational Patterns in a Female-Rich Discipline (1974-2016).
-PLoS ONE.
-In press.
+PLOS ONE.